fsharp/fsharp.org/guides/web/index.md

 * *Open-source* and *Cross-platform*  - like all good web tools

 The [Cloud Programming](/cloud) section contains more details on scalable cloud-hosted web programming with F#.
-If you are interested in contributing to F# as a web programming tool, please join the [F# Web Stack Google Group](https://groups.google.com/forum/#!forum/web-stack-fs).
+To contribute to F# as a web programming tool, please join the [F# Web Stack Google Group](https://groups.google.com/forum/#!forum/web-stack-fs).

 ## Frameworks for Web Applications